 Above: In this example of Quickbird imagery from Ghana, there are three date strips of imagery with only the western strip being affected by smoke.
 In the final mosaic (bottom image) , the impact of the haze has been reduced as much as possible.- Imagery from Maxar

 - Calibration: In remote sensing applications, the most common use of calibrated satellite data is to facilitate change detection of multi-temporal images.

 - Bathymetry: Bathymetry is the calculation of water depth using satellite derived imagery.
 Geoimage does this by using different rates of sunlight attenuation between blue and green wavelengths, then regression to known depth control.

 Murion Island Bathymetry DEM with contours

 - Mosaicking: Mosaicking is the process whereby two or more images are seamlessly merged to look like one large image.
-Geoimage has used mosaicking to capture the whole of NSW twice a year since 2012.
+Geoimage has completed many large scale mosaic projects.